oniony/TMSU/README.md

     without arguments.
 For the 'tags' subcommand this replaces the previous behaviour of listing tags for the files in the working directory: use 'tmsu tags *' for approximately the previous behaviour.
+  * The 'repair' subcommand --pretend short option has changed from -p to -P so that -p can be later recycled for --path.
   * The exclamation mark character (!) is no longer permitted within a tag or value name.
 Please rename tags using the 'rename' command.
 Value names will have to be updated using the Sqlite3 tooling.